ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 In this directory path a folder `logs` will be created that will contain subfolders for each specific training experiment with the structure of the form `name/YYYYMMDD_HHMMSS` where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was performed with a particular `name` specified in the configuration file.
 Each subfolder in the `logs` directory will contain the following information:
 * `profile.json` and `profile.log` files containing the timing profiling of the inference script.
-* `coeff_gaussians.csv` file will contain the Gaussian coeffiecients for the components of the Gaussian mixture for each of the test sample.
+* `coeff_gaussians.csv` file will contain the Gaussian coefficients for the components of the Gaussian mixture for each of the test sample.
 * `coverage_plot.pdf` and `coverage_probability.npy` files will contain the results of the coverage probability diagnostic test.
 You could also specify the argument `--corner_plot True` while launching the script in order to produce and save the posterior corner plots in `.pdf` format and the posterior samples in `.pt` format for each of the test samples.